 We have been playing with ways to make this helpful to customers.
 We currently track in-progress orders and orders sitting on the UPS dock for pickup using a passive RAIN RFID visibility system.
 Our visibility system, PAWN, tells customers with absolute certainty: Your order is packed, and on the dock.
 We can even tell when UPS picks up the order before UPS updates their tracking.

 We haven't implemented WIP RFID systems in our manufacturing, but one of our customers uses it in their "Class Ring" manufacturing process.
-They process thousands of rings daily, allowing them to track time-at-station for each step of making a custom ring and locating a specific ring in a production run so they can pull it from the chain if there is a job issue.
+They process thousands of rings daily, allowing them to track time-at-station for each step of making a custom ring and locating a specific ring in a production run to pull it from the chain if there is a job issue.